-PC Nutrition First contains both grain and grain-free canned dog foods using a notable amount of named meats as its main source of animal protein, thus earning the brand 4 stars.
+PC Nutrition First contains both grain-inclusive and grain-free canned dog foods using a notable amount of named meats as their dominant source of animal protein, thus earning the brand 4 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.